josecaos/caosperclib/README.md

-# CaosPercLib v1.2.0
+# CaosPercLib v1.2.1

-### CaosPercLib is Collection of instrument and percussion Classes for SuperCollider.
+### CaosPercLib is a Collection of percussion Classes for SuperCollider.
 --------
  - Class:
     ```